KolibriDev/gulp-blender/README.md

 Check out [gulpjs documentation](https://github.com/gulpjs/gulp/blob/master/docs/API.md#gulptaskname-deps-fn) for more info on registering gulp tasks;

-Plugins are as previously stated automatically loaded and attached to the gulp object, therefore accessible at any time via `gulp.plugin.nameOfPlugin()`
+Gulp plugins are as previously stated automatically loaded and attached to the gulp object, therefore e.g. `gulp-live-server` is accessible at any time via `gulp.plugin.liveServer()`.

 Still confused?
 Check out some of the existing tasks!